-In 1921, the British government and the government of Afghanistan signed a treaty,21 also known as the Kabul Agreement, to establish neighborly relations between the two countries.
+In 1921, the British government and the government of Afghanistan signed a treaty, also known as the Kabul Agreement, to establish neighborly relations between the two countries.
 Through Article 2, the treaty reaffirmed the Indo-Afghan frontier as the border between the two states, as previously accepted in the Rawalpindi Agreement.

 Following the 1921 Kabul Agreement, the Durand Line remained the de facto border between Afghanistan and British India.
 However, the political landscape shifted with the independence of Pakistan in 1947.
 Upon Pakistan's creation, it inherited the territorial boundaries established by British India, including the Durand Line.
-As the partition approached, the Afghan government declared that all agreements related to the Indo-Afghan border, having been concluded with British Indian authorities, were now null and void.22 In 1949, the Afghan government convened a Loya Jirga (Grand Assembly), which officially repudiated the Durand Line and declared all related agreements void.23 This stance has persisted, with Afghanistan continuously refusing to recognize the Durand Line.
-Meanwhile, international legal frameworks support the continuity of borders established by British India, including the Durand Line Agreement.
+As the partition approached, the Afghan government declared that all agreements related to the Indo-Afghan border, having been concluded with British Indian authorities, were now null and void.
+In 1949, the Afghan government convened a Loya Jirga (Grand Assembly), which officially repudiated the Durand Line and declared all related agreements void.
+This stance has persisted, with Afghanistan continuously refusing to recognize the Durand Line.
+Meanwhile, international legal frameworks support the continuity of borders established by British era treaties, and Pakistan maintains that it is bound by the agreements made by British India, including the Durand Line Agreement.